Sebastien-Raguideau/Ebame/Nanopore.md

 ```

 Count the reads in the two fastq files using grep or wc as before.
-Use the command `more GutMock1.fastq` to familiarize yourself with nanopore fastq format.
+You can again use the command `more GutMock1.fastq` to familiarize yourself with nanopore fastq format.

 ### Read down sampling